fosskers/aura/README.md

 ### Haskell
   Aura is written in Haskell, which means easy developing and pretty code.
+  Please feel free to use it as a simple Haskell reference.
   Aura code demonstrates:
   * Regexes
   * CLI flag handling
   * Monad Transformers (soon)
   * usage of Parsec

-  Please feel free to use Aura as a simple Haskell reference.

 Sample Usage
 ============